EddieHubCommunity/support/discord-readme.md

 **Information Regarding Channels:**
 TEXT CHANNELS: These consist of the server's main text channels, that are for discourse regarding topics that aren't very tech-specific, and aren't off-topic

+GENERAL DISCUSSION:

 -> #general: main text chat

 -> #introductions: give yourself an introduction, and familiarising with the community

--> #opensource: discussing interesting open source news and information, that may or may not be related to EddieHubCommunity

--> #hackathons: the prime area to get notified about upcoming hackathons, and discussing about them

--> #mlh: Major League Hacking -> see more at https://mlh.io/

 -> #help: ask for help or provide help to the members of the community

 -> #ideas: got an idea / suggestion for the community?
 We love hearing new ideas :nerd:

--> #organisation: our community's GitHub org

--> #first-timers: discussion about getting :green_square:

--> #good-first-issues: get started with open source and get your :green_square: - opportunities are provided for new contributors - discussions not to happen here as this is just for people to share links, please discuss in #first-timers

 -> #content-share: share web content

 -> #bot-chat: discuss bots, esp. regarding development of EddieBot

--> #battle-stations: here you can start a battle of course with battlesnake

 DAILY: